ExcitedCodes/NaiveGUI/README.md

 3. Move the _naive.exe_ to the same folder of _NaiveGUI.exe_
 4. Start _NaiveGUI.exe_, click the plus button to create listeners
 5. Double-click(or right click and select "Add") the __Default__ group in the __Remote__ section, create a new remote
-6. Select the listener, when the listener is selected(Notice the deep shadow), left-click any remote to associate it with your listener
+6. Select the listener, when the listener is selected(The background will be darker), left-click any remote to associate it with your listener
 7. Click the `Disabled` located at the right buttom of listener card, if the card become blue, it means your listener is working!

 ## Import Single Remote